A History of the Persecution of the Unvaccinated in Covid Era Canada

 Partly as the result of new and more transmissible variants, the expected percentage of Canadians who needed to be vaccinated to achieve some kind of herd immunity had been increasing, to 80% or even 90%.

 Unease was growing, as were worries about possible new waves in the fall and winter.
 But who or what was to blame?
 The vaccines?
 Or perhaps the minority of people that hadn’t taken them?

-While breakthrough cases had gone from rare to pretty common, and while even fully vaccinated people would sometimes end up in the hospital or ICU for Covid, it was still mostly unvaccinated people who were filling up the hospitals, not just relative to their share of the population but in absolute terms as well.
+While breakthrough cases had gone from rare to pretty common, and while even fully vaccinated people would sometimes end up in the hospital or ICU for Covid, data from the public health authorities showed it was still mostly unvaccinated people who were filling up the hospitals, not just relative to their share of the population but in absolute terms as well.